Glossary

 What is the difference between event management and event marketing?

-Event management covers the full operational process of planning, organizing, and executing an event — including logistics like venue selection, catering, staffing, and technology setup.
-Event marketing is the promotional strategy used to attract attendees, generate buzz, and maximize the business impact of the event.
+Event management covers the full operational process of planning, organizing, and executing an event.
+This includes logistics like venue selection, catering, staffing, and technology setup.
+Event marketing is the promotional strategy used to attract attendees, generate buzz, and maximize business impact.
 Event marketing is one component within the broader scope of event management.

 How is data used in event management?

-Data plays an increasingly central role in modern event management.
-Event organizers collect data through registration forms, QR code check-ins, RFID badges, mobile apps, and post-event surveys.
-This data reveals insights about attendance patterns, session popularity, attendee demographics, and engagement levels.
-When unified in a customer data platform (CDP), event data enriches customer profiles and enables personalized follow-up campaigns after the event.
+Data plays an increasingly central role in modern event management, from planning through post-event analysis.
+Organizers collect data through registration forms, QR code check-ins, RFID badges, mobile apps, and post-event surveys.
+This data reveals insights about attendance patterns, session popularity, and engagement levels.
+When unified in a customer data platform (CDP), event data enriches customer profiles and enables personalized follow-up campaigns.

 What are the key metrics for measuring event success?